 Top free coding program for high schoolers:

 If your child is interested in learning how to code on their own time at their own pace, have them check out W3 schools.
 W3 schools is an online freemium education website full of coding tutorials in various languages like HTML/CSS, JavaScript, C++, Java, and Python.
+It’s often used by developers alike.

 Top paid coding program for high school teens:

-In our Python for AI, your child will learn about core concepts like syntax, loops, data types, variables, and more.
+In Python for AI, your child will learn core concepts such as understanding syntax, loops, data types, variables, and more.
 As your student proceeds to the next level of our course, they’ll learn about advanced programming elements such as dictionaries and files.
 Students will use these concepts to build games, stories, and real-world data projects.
 At the end of the course, students will learn about object-oriented programming and new data structures like 2D arrays.
 Your student will culminate this course by creating a project from scratch and will leave with the confidence necessary to independently code programs in any programming language.

 If your child is interested in creating a website, check out our upcoming Wix class.
 In this class, students will use Wix to create a website while also learning about web design and development.